Alejogb1/job-board/blog-data/how-can-i-improve-the-accuracy-of-my-predictions-which-are-currently-zero.md

 id: "how-can-i-improve-the-accuracy-of-my-predictions-which-are-currently-zero"
 ---

-Alright, let's tackle this.
-Having a prediction model flatline at zero accuracy is, shall we say, a situation ripe for investigation.
+Alright,  Having a prediction model flatline at zero accuracy is, shall we say, a situation ripe for investigation.
 I’ve been there myself, more times than I care to count.
 It’s rarely a single issue, more often a confluence of factors.
 We need to break this down systematically.
 The fact your predictions are showing zero accuracy strongly suggests a fundamental problem, not just tweaking parameters.
 Let’s dive in.

 Firstly, let’s address the obvious: zero accuracy often means that the model is predicting a single class or a single value regardless of the input.
 This is a significant clue, pointing to issues either in the data, the model itself, or how they interact.